Since 1976

 • 3) are voted in by a majority of the AKATO Membership Committee.

-We do NOT require our member schools to follow a set curriculum nor do we tell them how to teach—however we expect the very highest standards of martial arts.
+We do NOT require member schools to follow a set curriculum nor do we tell them how to teach—however we expect the very highest standards of martial arts.
 For a school to be considered an AKATO "member school,” a minimum of ten students must be AKATO members in addition to the senior instructor who can receive a FREE Black Belt Membership.
 Examinations are under the complete authority of the individual school, however black belt promotions can be sanctioned by the AKATO.
-Contact Mr. Yates for guidelines.

 The AKATO is not a "mail-order" association.
-Download an application form here for more guidelines.
+If you have approval from your AKATO instructor for membership you can download an application form here. application